EchoStatements/echostatements.github.io/_posts/2025-10-12-Crinkled-Arcs-And-Brownian-Motion.md

 three descriptions, giving more space to elucidate the relationship between the crinkled arc and Brownian motion than I was able to find in the literature.
-I was somewhat surprised to find the definition of the basis functions for the crinkled arc in $$L^2(0,1)$$ did not appear in any sources that I found.
+I was somewhat surprised to find the definition of the basis functions for the crinkled arc in $$L^2(0,1)$$ did not appear in any sources that I found, though would be interested in being pointed to any sources that I missed.

 In exploring these connections, I hope that this post can serve as reasonable introduction to the crinkled arc and make its properties seem a little less unintuitive.